 Our insider trading policy prohibits all employees, including named executive officers, and all directors, from selling short Company securities, and from purchasing or selling puts, calls, or other derivative securities at any time.
-Our policy also strongly discourages all employees, as well as directors and named executive officers, from pledging our securities, or otherwise subjecting them to margin calls or the ability to be sold outside of the owner's control.
-Our directors and named executive officers are subject to additional prohibitions on hedging.
+Our policy also prohibits directors and named executive officers, and strongly discourages other employees, from pledging our securities or otherwise subjecting them to margin calls or the ability to be sold outside of the owner's control.
+Hedging of financial risk with respect to Company securities and similar monetization transactions are prohibited by our policy.
 The policy also requires our employees, including the named executive officers, and directors, to take responsibility for compliance with the policy by certain of their family members and affiliates under their control.